SimoneFumagalli/Software_and_Computing/README.md

         y_test : List
             Test set of labels.
         v_s : float, optional
-            Fraction describing the further splitting of the train set if v_s is True.
+            Fraction describing the further splitting of the train set.
 The default is None.

         Returns
         -------